Azure/ResourceModules/modules/web/serverfarm/README.md

 ### Parameter: `perSiteScaling`

 If true, apps assigned to this App Service plan can be scaled independently.
 If false, apps assigned to this App Service plan will scale to all instances of the plan.
 - Required: No
 - Type: bool
 - Default: `False`

+### Parameter: `reserved`

+When creating a Linux App Service Plan, the reserved field must be set to true, and when creating a Windows/app App Service Plan the reserved field must be set to false.
+- Required: No
+- Type: bool
+- Default: `False`